tamberg/pi-solar/README.md

 	$ wget https://www.uugear.com/repo/WittyPi5/wp5_latest.deb
     $ sudo apt install ./wp5_latest.deb
     ```
-- Add the hat to the Pi, insert a CR2032 battery
+- Add the hat to the Pi and insert a CR2032 battery
 - Use the _wp5_ software to _Write system time to RTC_
     ```bash
 	$ wp5 # 1